Sanjiv Khanna

-Sanjiv Khanna (born 14 May 1960) is an Indian jurist who served as the 51st Chief Justice of India from 11 November 2024 to 13 May 2025.
+Sanjiv Khanna (born 14 May 1960) is a retired Indian jurist who served as the 51st Chief Justice of India from 11 November 2024 to 13 May 2025.
 He was the ex officio Patron-in-Chief of the National Legal Services Authority and the de facto Chancellor of the National Law School of India University.
 He has also served as a judge at the Delhi High Court.

 Early life and background

 Sanjiv Khanna was born on 14 May 1960.
-His father, Justice Dev Raj Khanna, retired as a judge from Delhi High Court in 1985, and his mother, Saroj Khanna, worked as a Hindi lecturer at Lady Shri Ram College.

 Khanna's uncle was Hans Raj Khanna, a former judge of the Supreme Court of India.
 Hans Raj, who propounded the basic structure doctrine in 1973 and famously delivered the lone dissenting judgement in the ADM Jabalpur v.
 Shiv Kant Shukla case, popularly known as the Habeas Corpus case, in 1976, was superseded to the office of the Chief Justice of India by M. H. Beg at the behest of the then Prime Minister Indira Gandhi, protesting which he resigned from the court in early 1977.